AdobeDocs/experience-manager-cloud-service.en/help/assets/smart-tags-1.md

   Refer to [Supported file formats](##supported-file-formats).

 * **I do not want to use video smart tagging anymore.**
-You can [opt out video smart tagging](#opt-out-video-smart-tagging) anytime you want to discontinue.
+You can [opt out smart tagging](#opt-out-smart-tagging) anytime you want to discontinue.